 The current trails system is based on the existing Grand Concourse pedestrian walkways (Airport Heights and Columbus Drive asphalt paths).
 The system does not support multi-use and, therefore, is intended for passive or active pedestrian use only.
-The trails form a linear series of routes relative to available space and placing residents within natural corridors.
-The system is not planned nor delivered as a City-wide network relative to neighbourhood and park space linkages, or as a system that supplements City transportation planning (active transportation).
-This is to be expected in a growing City.
+The trails form a linear series of routes relative to available space and to placing residents within natural corridors.
+The system is not planned nor delivered as a city-wide network relative to neighbourhood and park space linkages, or as a system that supplements city transportation planning (active transportation).
+This is to be expected in a growing city.
 New approaches will be required as the City expands and residents desire mobility options.

-Infographic 2 illustrates the general location of the trails, as well as relevant statistical data.
+Figure 1 illustrates the general location of the trails.
 The trails network includes both granular and asphalt surface and, in some cases, utilizes street and/or sidewalk sections to resolve missing linkages.